-Average asset quality is good, but concentration risk is high
+Average asset quality remains good despite a deterioration, but concentration risk is high

-Since the implementation of the orderly resolution of Dexia Group and along with the disposal of the its viable franchises, the group has been managing the remaining assets in runoff.
+Since the implementation of the orderly resolution of Dexia group and along with the disposal of its viable franchises, the group has been managing the remaining assets in runoff.
 These assets mainly comprise long-term exposures to the public sector and sovereigns, the final amortisation of which will extend beyond 2030.